Damn it’s hot in here. With a thought, my armor shifted across my skin, scraping what felt like gallons of water away from my skin.

 ResponsibilityWorry.
 “But if he does anything to her, it’s our fault for inviting her.
 I mean, he’s using her so he has access to Davin’s power, and she has to know it.”

-“Oh, he’s using her all right, but for something a little more recreational,” Cecelia said.
+“Oh, he’s using her, but for something a little more fun,” Cecelia said.
 ShockDisgust.
 “It’s okay, she’s using him right back.
 The six bagged herself a nine, as it were.”

 “Just how some guys are.”
 More lightning danced off of Cecelia, dimmer now that we were headed back.
 She was doing her best to get Chloe near full power before we reached the ship, to sell the illusion that she didn’t have her battery weakness.
 “They pretend they’re strong, but in the end all they want is for mommy to tell them they’re good boys after a spanking.”